butlerx/gatsby-source-google-spreadsheets/README.md

 Forked from
 [brandonmp/gatsby-source-google-sheets](https://github.com/brandonmp/gatsby-source-google-sheets) to
-allow pulling the entire sheet as an objects
+allow pulling the entire sheet as an objects and using public sheets

 Why go through the hassle of setting up a complicated headless CMS when Google Sheets already has user permissions, revision history, and a powerful UI?